kalecream/website/posts/01-personal-finance.md

 The things I want out of a personal finance tool are:

+- The ability to use multiple currencies.
-- Monthly Balance Visualization
+- Monthly Balance & Visualization
-- Monthly Balance Prediction
+- Monthly Balance with Forecasting and Visualization
 - Weekly Expense Prediction
+- Reoccuring transactions
 - Periodic Expense Report Breakdown
-- Be customisable as I decide which financial metrics I need.
+- Be customisable as my financial needs grow.

 I would ultimately love to connect to an API to automate handling expenses, but one of my two local Jamaican banks does not even allow me to download a CSV file so that dream is a long way off.
 Scotiabank does allow me to download a pdf (without properly formatted tables) so I need a tool to make the rest of my finance record keeping as painless as possible.